|University||Format||Campus Visit Requirement||Study Length|

 - Regular visits to USC for on-campus, skill-building immersions

 On-Campus Programs vs Online DPT Programs in DC

 Deciding between on-campus and online DPT programs is a very personal decision, and the right answer is different for everyone.
-Many people applying to DPT programs are juggling other commitments, such as work and family, which means that the flexibility of an online program will be appealing.
-On the other side of the coin, some people just learn better in a classroom environment and will thrive better with an on campus experience.
+Many people applying to DPT programs are juggling other commitments, such as work and family, which means that the flexibility of an online program may be appealing.
+On the other side of the coin, some people just learn better in a classroom environment and may thrive better with an on campus experience.